+- Updating the schema during replication

-- Stopping database replication - Resolving conflicts
+- Stopping database replication

+- Resolving conflicts

 Important

 XDCR is a separately licensed feature.
 If your current VoltDB license does not include a key for XDCR you will not be able to complete the tasks described in this section.
 See your VoltDB sales representative for more information on licensing XDCR.